TempleMachines/fresh_tomatoes_udacity/README.md

 # Fresh Tomatoes - Movie Website

-A website built in Python, HTML, and CSS.
+A website built in Python, HTML, CSS, jQuery, and Bootstrap.
 That allows you to view some of my favorite movies.

   - Open's a webpage in your default browser.
   - Displays some of my favorite movies.